monocle-h2020/camera_calibration/calibration/README.md

 `readnoise.py` is used to generate a read noise map (read noise in each pixel).
 This is not used in the image calibration process, but can be used to characterise the noise response of a camera.

 `linearity_raw.py` is used to determine the linearity per pixel in RAW data (expressed through the Pearson r coefficient).
 This is not used in the image calibration process, but can be used to flag bad pixels.
+A similar script for JPEG data (`linearity_jpeg.py`) is available in the `analysis` folder.

 `dark_current.py` is used to generate a dark current map (dark current in each pixel).
 This can be correcte dusing the `spectacle` function `spectacle.calibrate.correct_dark_current`.